asyncapi/template-for-generator-templates/README.md

 }
 ```

-Notice that you can specify one or many hooks you want to reuse from the library instead of all the hooks.
+Notice that you can specify one or many hooks that you want to reuse from the library instead of all the hooks.
 In this template, we use `createAsyncapiFile` responsible for creating the `asyncapi.yaml` file in the directory where template files get generated.
-This hook also supports custom parameter that I can specify in my configuration:
+This hook also supports custom parameters that I can specify in my configuration:

 ```json
 "generator": {